 Abertillery Cycle Track.

-In the late 1880’s riders were very often caught for not using a lamp on their bicycles after dark, many landed up in Court and were fined between 5 Shillings and 20 Shillings.
-In the early 1900’s cyclists were also caught and brought in front of Magistrates for the offence of “Furious Driving” going faster than they should on any roadway and the fine was between 10 Shillings to £2, or even 3 days imprisonment.
+In the late 1880’s bicycle riders were very often caught for not using a lamp on their bicycles after dark, many landed up in court and were fined between 5s. shillings and 20s. shillings.
+In the early 1900’s cyclists were also caught and brought in front of magistrates for the offence of “Furious Driving” going faster than they should on any roadway and the fine for that offence was between 10s. shillings to £2 or even 3 days imprisonment.

-The early cycling groups seemed to have had a Bugler in their party, it must have been a legal requirement to alert people that the cyclists were approaching.
-It must have been an important role within the group as the Bugler was very often named in reports and there was a secondary so called (Sub-Bugler) in many clubs.
+The early cycling groups seemed to have had a bugler in their party, it must have been a legal requirement similar to automobiles to alert people and pedestrians that the cyclists were approaching.
+It must have been an important role within the group as the bugler was very often named in reports and there was a secondary so called (sub-bugler) in many clubs.

 The Cycle Track Proposal.

-The need for a Cycling Track was first raised in May 1890 when the Abertillery Local Board was asked to include a Cycle Track at their proposed Recreation Ground.
-The area had seen a lot of cyclists over the past few months with a great interest in the pastime but with a lack of proper road surfaces they really needed a place to ride.
+The need for a cycling track was first raised in May 1890 when the Abertillery Local Board was asked to include a cycle track at their proposed recreation ground.
+The area had seen a steady growth of a lot of cyclists over the past few months with a great interest in the pastime but with a lack of proper road surfaces they really needed a place to ride.

 At the beginning of 1891 Messrs J. Simons of Bristol House, High Street, Abertillery (where Iceland Food Store is today) started selling “Safety Bicycles” (as seen in the advertisement right).